 We also occasionally have older puppies in any of the various breeds available.
 They are crate trained, and have the benefit of being able to wait longer to potty for those families who work, or are gone longer then a young puppy can wait.
 They also learn and remember quickly, since they are a little more mature.
 They easily move right into their new family the way a young puppy will.
 Please check on the available puppies page for them too.

 Our retired moms are usually 6 years old and $650. they will be spayed, teeth cleaned if needed, and current on health care.

-We probably wont have any other retired moms for a while.
+We have retired moms who will be available in probably late 21018.
 Although anything can happen that we would retire one early.
 We should have 3 retiring winter through summer of 2016/2017.
 We do have 3 families with deposits.